 Brief History of Summerville

-Summerville's beauty is mirrored in her motto, "The Flower Town in the Pines."
-Since the early 1900s tourists have flocked to the town during early spring to enjoy millions of spring blossoms, particularly azaleas, in private and public gardens, including the mid-town Azalea Park.
-It's no wonder perhaps that the motto on the town's official seal is "Sacra Pinus Esto — The Pine is Sacred."
+Summerville's beauty is reflected in its motto, "The Flower Town in the Pines."
+Since the early 1900s, tourists have flocked to the town in early spring to enjoy millions of blossoms, particularly azaleas, in both private and public gardens — including the centrally located Azalea Park.
+It's perhaps no wonder the town's official seal bears the motto "Sacra Pinus Esto — The Pine is Sacred."

-The town's name is evocative of its history.
-Situated on a pine-forested ridge, it was first inhabited in the late 1700s as Charlestonians and other inhabitants of the SC Lowcountry sought respite from the summer heat, mosquitos and disease.
-From May to September plantation families along the nearby Ashley River and other coastal areas, headed for higher elevation to live temporarily or "maroon," in the tiny forest colony soon dubbed Summerville.
-Other pioneer residents descended from those 1696 puritans who settled the nearby former colonial settlement of Dorchester, endowing Summerville with a heritage spanning three centuries.
+The town's name evokes its history.
+Located on a pine-forested ridge, Summerville was first inhabited in the late 1700s.
+South Carolina's Lowcountry residents sought refuge from summer heat, mosquitoes and disease.
+From May to September, plantation families from the nearby Ashley River and other coastal areas would head for higher elevations to live temporarily — or "maroon" — in the small forest colony soon named Summerville.
+Other early residents descended from the 1696 Puritans who settled the nearby former colonial settlement of Dorchester.

-The last decade of the 19th century saw two of the worst local events, followed by one of the best pieces of luck ever to befall a struggling community.
-While still recovering from the War Between the States, Summerville suffered extensive destruction during the 1886 earthquake, followed by a downtown fire which wiped out most of the buildings surrounding the town square.
+The last decade of the 19th century saw two devastating local events, followed by a stroke of good fortune.
+While still recovering from the Civil War, Summerville was hit by an earthquake in 1886 and a downtown fire that destroyed most buildings around the town square.

-The good fortune stemmed from Paris, France, when the International Congress of Physicians declared Summerville as one of the two best places in the world for the treatment and recovery of lung disorders.
-Such belief was founded in the purported healing aspects of that tree’s turpentine scent.
-This led to the building of inns and hotels to handle the mass of visitors, who first came for their health and then discovering the comeliness of the town, built winter homes and often became permanent residents.
+The town's luck turned when the International Congress of Physicians in Paris declared Summerville one of the world's two best places for treating lung disorders.
+This belief was rooted in the purported healing properties of the local pine trees' turpentine scent.
+This led to the construction of inns and hotels to accommodate an influx of visitors, many of whom became permanent residents.

-Despite the publicity and the development it spurred, the town's population hovered around 3,000 for nearly a century, not reaching 6,000 until the late 1970s.
-Then, as a bedroom community for the larger urban centers in the area, the charm of Summerville resulted in a doubling of the population in the 1980s.
-It continues to attract families, business people and military personnel, all looking for a quality of life that has long since disappeared in cities.
-It is hard to believe that 40 years ago the Town of Summerville had a population of 3,000 and today we exceed 50,000.
+Despite the publicity and development, the town's population hovered around 3,000 for nearly a century.
+It didn't reach 6,000 until the late 1970s.
+As a bedroom community for larger urban centers, Summerville's population doubled in the 1980s.
+The town continues to attract families, businesspeople and military personnel, all seeking a quality of life that has largely disappeared in larger cities.
+Just 40 years ago, the town had a population of 3,000; today, it exceeds 50,000.